What you can expect fly fishing the Vero Beach and Fort Pierce area.

 The permit up to 25 pounds will be cruising the flats and spoil islands starting in April as well.
 (The best permit months are May through July).

-*Fly fishing charters will have an earlier start in the Summer and early Fall because the water gets too hot and drives the fish from the flats into deep water by 1130 am each day.
+*Fly fishing charters will have an earlier start in the Summer and early Fall because the water gets too hot and drives the fish from the flats into deep water by about 12:30 pm each day.

 What flyrod weights should I bring for Spring, Summer and Fall?